eddmann/eddmann.github.io/_posts/2018/2018-08-03-setting-up-caddy-server-within-aws-using-packer-and-terraform.md

 Supplying the desired domain and associated email address for automatic Let's Encrypt certificate generation allows us to be sure that the service is self-reliant upon boot.

-Finally, we can run `terraform apply` and create the underlying infrastructure and Caddy Server instance which is accessible from the supplied Elastic IP.
+Finally, we can run `terraform apply` to create the underlying infrastructure and Caddy Server instance which is accessible from the supplied Elastic IP.
-If for any reason we wish to make changes to this service, we can do so safe in the knowledge that the statically hosted content (and SSL certificates) are persisted and the service will remain running as stated within the code.
+If for any reason we wish to make changes to this service, we can do so safe in the knowledge that the statically hosted content (and SSL certificates) are persisted, and the service will remain running as stated within the code.

 If you are interested in experimenting with this service, you can find all the source code within the [associated GitHub repository](https://github.com/eddmann/aws-caddy-server).